gsri-18/Summer-Project/README.md

 Then visit:
 👉 [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/)

-You dont actually need to go to the /admin/ page to add problems, users with staff access can add problems, update and delete problems directly using the manage problems option in the admin dropdown.
+You don’t need to rely on the `/admin/` page only — users with staff privileges can add/update/delete problems from the frontend admin dropdown menu.

 ---